-According to the CDC, there are approximately four million births per year in the U.S. Of women giving birth in the U.S., the U.S. Department of Health and Human Services reports that approximately 73% received early prenatal care in the first trimester, while 6% began prenatal care in the third trimester or did not receive any prenatal care.
-Most HCPs encourage taking a prenatal vitamin as the recommended standard of care.
+According to the CDC, there are approximately four million births per year in the U.S. Most HCPs encourage taking a prenatal vitamin as the recommended standard of care.
 Prenatal vitamins are dietary supplements intended to be taken before and during pregnancy and during postnatal lactation that provide nutrients recognized by various health organizations as helpful for a healthy pregnancy outcome.

 The prenatal vitamin market is highly fragmented, with dozens of companies selling hundreds of competitive products.
 Prenatal vitamin products are marketed as either nonprescription products or prescription products, with many companies marketing their products through both channels.
-According to Symphony Health Solutions, during the 12 months ended December 31, 2020, approximately 4.9 million prescriptions for prenatal vitamins were issued in the U.S. resulting in total sales of approximately \$290 million.